-Ginger Bug is a starter culture used to fermented drinks.
+Ginger bug is a starter culture used to ferment drinks.
 It is made from fresh ginger root, water and sugar, and it provides enough active microorganisms for our beverage to ferment.

-It is prepared by mixing water, sugar and ginger.
-Within a few days the culture becomes active and ready to ferment drinks such as ginger beer, root beer, herbal tea, and all kinds of other fruits juices or decoctions.
+Within a few days, the culture becomes active and ready to ferment drinks such as ginger beer, root beer, herbal tea, and all kinds of other fruits juices or decoctions.

-The basic principle is that the skin on ginger has a large number of bacteria and yeast that are ready to be activated!
-Mixing the ingredients together allows the water to be oxygenated, activates the micro-organisms and encourages their multiplication.
+The basic principle is that ginger skin has a large number of bacteria and yeast that are ready to be activated.
+Mixing the ingredients together allows the water to be oxygenated, activating the micro-organisms and encouraging their multiplication.